United Way Volunteer Budget Coaching

 Read their full story here.

-Last year, 100% of participants improved their financial management skills while working to pay down debt, repair credit and reduce spending; 61% said they reduced debt.
+Last year, 100% of participants improved their financial management skills while working to pay down debt, repair credit and reduce spending; 68% said they reduced their monthly household expenses.

 As a participant in the program, you’ll work one-on-one with a United Way Volunteer Budget Coach to set and meet your financial goals during a four-month period.
 This program is offered at no cost to participants.
 Throughout the program, you’ll: